Landlord Actions That Are Considered Harassment

 5 Tenant Remedies

-If a tenant feels they have been a victim of landlord harassment, there are several things the tenant can do.
+If a tenant feels they have been a victim of landlord harassment, the tenant has several options:

-- Document the Incident: If a tenant believes he or she is being harassed by their landlord, he or she should document any alleged incidents that occur including the date, time and nature of the harassment.
+- Document the Incident: The tenant should document any alleged incidents that occur including the date, time and nature of the harassment.
 The tenant should keep any evidence of the harassment, including a voicemail, text message, email, letter, photo or video that captures the incident.